UnrealSecurity/TinyDB/README.md

 Pass:        guest

-You have all permissions except administrator (A) meaning that you cannot create new databases or users.
+You have all permissions except administrator (A) meaning that you cannot create/delete databases or users.
 ```

 ## Query Language